dewiweb/Holophonix-chataigne-module/README.md

 You can automatically send "get" commands to the third within modules parameters :

-- /modules/adm_osc/parameters/getSoundObjectsPositionsXYZ : for (x,y,z) cartesian objects coordinates
+- /getObjectsPositionsXYZ : for (x,y,z)cartesian objects coordinates
-- /modules/adm_osc/parameters/getSoundObjectsPositionsAED : for (a,e,d) spheric objects coordinates
+- /getObjectsPositionsAED : for (a,e,d) spheric objects coordinates
-- /modules/adm_osc/parameters/getSoundObjectsGain : for objects gains
+- /getObjectsGain : for objects gains

-Those will be polled automatically at /modules/adm_osc/parameters/getUpdateRate frequency.

-You may also use Module Commands to send parameters to ADM-OSC third :
+You may also use Module Commands to send parameters to Holophonix processor :

 - aed(sourceIndex, aed)
 - xyz(sourceIndex, xyz)
 - gain(sourceIndex, gain)

-And send queries commands :
+And send manually queries commands :

 - getAED(sourceIndex)
 - getXYZ(sourceIndex)